The Mayor of Hell

-The Mayor of Hell is a 1933 American pre-Code Warner Brothers film starring James Cagney.
+The Mayor of Hell is a 1933 American pre-Code crime film from Warner Bros.
+Pictures starring James Cagney.
 The film was remade in 1938 as Crime School with Humphrey Bogart taking over James Cagney's role and Hell's Kitchen with Ronald Reagan in 1939.

 Plot

 Racketeer Patsy Gargan is made deputy commissioner of a reform school as a reward from his corrupt political cronies.
 Initially, he has no interest in the school, but his sympathy for the boys, who are abused and battered by a brutal, heartless warden and his thuggish guards convince him to take the job seriously, as does an attractive resident nurse named Dorothy.

 Gargan sends Thompson, the superintendent, on vacation and, while he is gone, puts Dorothy's reform ideas into action.
 The school is functioning well under a system of self-government when Patsy is called back to the city to take care of some political business.
 Patsy shoots another man during a fight and has to go into hiding.
 Thompson returns to the school and convinces the boys that Patsy has abandoned them.
 He then starts running things the old way and, when Dorothy protests over the poor quality of the food served, he fires her.

 One of the boys, Johnny "Skinny" Stone, dies while in solitary confinement and the boys rebel.
 Thompson is put on trial by the boys, who find him guilty.
 Thompson, in a panic, jumps out a window to escape.
 Pursued by the boys, many of whom carry torches, he scrambles up onto the roof of a barn.
 The boys immediately set fire to the barn.
 Dorothy, meanwhile, finds Patsy in his hideout and tells him the whole story.
 Patsy races back to the school to restore order, but Thompson is dead, having fallen from the roof of the barn.
 At the picture's end, Patsy decides to give up his political career and stay at the school permanently.